sbg-tir/SBG-TIR-L2-STARS/README.md

 ### Product Availability

-The SBG products are available at the NASA Land Processes Distribution Active Archive Center (LP-DAAC), https://earthdata.nasa.gov/ and can be accessed via the Earthdata search engine.
+The SBG products will be available at the NASA Land Processes Distribution Active Archive Center (LP-DAAC), https://earthdata.nasa.gov/ and can be accessed via the Earthdata search engine.

 ## L2T STARS NDVI and Albedo Product